-- Press MODE/ENTER on the projector or Color Mode on the remote control repeatedly until your desired mode is selected. - Go to the PICTURE > Color Mode menu and press $\langle \rangle$ to select a desired mode.
+- Press Color Mode repeatedly until your desired mode is selected. - Go to the PICTURE > Color Mode menu and press ◀/▶ to select a desired mode.

 Picture modes for different types of signals

 The picture modes available for different types of signals are listed below.